miquels/webnis/webnis-server/README.md

 # webnis-server

-This is a HTTPS server that servers password and group data.
-Currently it simply uses .db maps from the /var/yp/<nisdomain> directory.
+This is a HTTPS server that does two things.
+It serves simple key/value maps, and it can be used as an authentication server (against the data in those maps).

+It understands Gdbm and Json map types, and the data in those maps can be in serveral formats such as json, key/value, whitespace-separated or colon-separated, etc. So it can use NIS maps from /var/yp directly (with a bit of configuration).

+There's also a lua maptype.
+A lookup in a lua map calls a lua function that can gather data from multiple different sources.

+The data from the maps is always served in JSON output format, no matter what format the source map is in.

 # protocol